 A support letter is not required for the Teaching Fulbright.
 Some countries do not require a support letter for the Study/Research Fulbright either (see (4) above) but even in such cases, having a support letter will strengthen your application considerably, since it will show that you're serious about working at your host institution.

-(7) Contact three people to write you letters of recommendation (see below), and get their feedback on your project proposal.
-Let Sharon Chambers-Gordon know as soon as possible who will be writing letters of recommendation for you.
+- Contact three people to write you letters of recommendation (see below), and get their feedback on your project proposal.
+Let Kelli Delaney know as soon as possible who will be writing letters of recommendation for you.

 Be sure to check and see if your country requires a foreign language report.
 If so, then you will need to arrange to have page 8 of the on-line Fulbright application submitted with the rest of your application (see (13) below).

-(9) Make sure that you have lined up three faculty to write letters of recommendation.
-In order to write the strongest possible letter, referees should know you well enough that they can discuss your character and academic background in detail.
+- Make sure that you have lined up three faculty to write recommendations.
+In order to write the strongest possible recommendation, referees should know you well enough that they can discuss your character and academic background in detail.
 They should also know as much as possible about your project (and, where necessary, about special requirements or expectations for your host country, such as foreign language proficiency).

-Referees who are on campus should send their letters to Sharon Chambers-Gordon via email.
-Off-campus referees should send their letters in sealed envelopes directly to the address below.
-All letters must be received by noon on September 13, 2013.
-NO RECOMMENDERS SHOULD POST THEIR LETTERS ONLINE UNTIL SHARON HAS NOTIFIED THEM TO DO SO.
+Referees who are on campus should send their recommendations to Kelli Delaney via email.
+Off-campus referees should send their recommendations in sealed envelopes directly to the address below.
+All letters must be received by noon on the campus deadline in early September.
+RECOMMENDERS SHOULD UPLOAD THEIR RECOMMENDATIONS ONLINE AS WELL.

 University of Puget Sound

 Tacoma, WA 98416